AdaptiveIntelligenceCircle/.github-/README.md

 Welcome to the **Adaptive Intelligence Circle Organization (AICO)** —
 an open-source ecosystem dedicated to developing **self-adaptive, context-aware, and trustworthy AI architectures** for the next era of intelligent systems.

+> AIC/HMN is licensed under GPL-3.0.
+Any fork or derivative work must keep the same license and respect the core principles: zero-donation, third path independence, and ethical-from-kernel.
+The project is currently maintained by the founder.
+During the founder’s mandatory military service (expected 2027–2029), the project will enter maintenance mode.
+All code remains public and transparent.”

 ---

 ## 🧠 Vision